 Resolution 107B urges authorities to require people to apply for a permit from a designated law enforcement or public safety agency before they are given a permit to purchase a firearm.
 It also asks that authorities, at the very least, require gun permit applicants to apply in person, be fingerprinted and be subject to a background and criminal records check.

 “Having a permit to enable a purchase of firearms is probably the most significant item in that fight against gun violence deaths,” Frank said in recent phone interview.

-Darin Scheer, a delegate from the Wyoming State Bar and senior counsel at Crowley Fleck in Casper, Wyoming, told the House of Delegates that he did not believe it was a “core function” of the ABA to consider Second Amendment issues.
+Darin Scheer, a delegate from the Wyoming State Bar and senior counsel at Crowley Fleck in Casper, Wyoming, told the House of Delegates he could not support Resolution 107B because the issue was “still very much up for debate.”

 “I don’t think that the ABA should be in the business of recommending one-size-fits-all, top-down requirements for an issue like this that is constitutional,” he said.

 Resolution 107C calls for federal, state and local governments to enact regulations for the safe storage of firearms, require gun owners to comply with the rules, and promote safe gun storage education programs.